 Did you know that the Australian share market makes up less than 3% of the world’s listed share market capitalisation?
 Find out why it’s time to look beyond Australia, and think global when it comes to your investments.
-(Reading time 3:46 mins)
+(3:46 min read)

 The following information does not take into account your personal objectives, financial situation or needs.
 You should consider if the relevant investment is appropriate having regard to your own objectives, financial situation and needs.

 Are you stuck in the ASX or not even really sure which stock market to explore?
 Considering the Australian share market makes up less than 3% of the world’s listed share market capitalisation, here’s why we think it’s wise to go global.

 Australia is a small piece of the pie

 Australia is an amazing country.
 I absolutely love it.
 And when it comes to many areas – like athletics, education, and art – we punch well above our ‘weight class’.

 But despite our many triumphs, it’s hard to ignore the fact we make up a very small part of the world economy – less than 2% to be exact.